cboulanger/bibliograph/doc/dev/deployment.md

-Instead of providing all the options at the command line on each invocation of the script, the configuration values should be set in an environment variable (`.env`) file, which is passed to the script with `tool/deploy/deploy -e /path/to/.env`.
+Instead of providing all the options at the command line on each invocation of the script, the configuration values should be set in an environment variable (`.env`) file, which is passed to the script with `tool/deploy/deploy -f /path/to/.env`.
 This also allows to write specialized configuration files for about any type of deployment scenario from testing to production.

 In the following example, we create three scenarios: